ibm-cloud-docs/power-iaas/network-architecture-former.md

     - Internet - Access the internet through resources that are hosted in any of these three infrastructure environments.
     - Remote - Connect remote networks to your IBM Cloud networks.
 You can use the following services to connect to a remote network:
         - Internet VPN - Uses the public internet to connect remote networks and their IBM Cloud networks through a VPN.
 The VPN is terminated on gateway devices or a service within IBM Cloud.
-        - {{site.data.keyword.dl_short}} - {{site.data.keyword.dl_short}} is a suite of offerings that enable the creation of direct, private connections between your remote network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> and IBM Cloud, without traversing the public internet.
+        - {{site.data.keyword.dl_short}} - {{site.data.keyword.dl_short}} is a suite of offerings that enable the creation of direct, private connections between your remote network in the client-managed environment and IBM Cloud, without traversing the public internet.
 For more information, see [Getting started with IBM Cloud {{site.data.keyword.dl_short}} (2.0)](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).

-      You can connect {{site.data.keyword.dl_short}}s to either a local or remote {{site.data.keyword.tg_full_notm}}, which allows the network in the client-managed environment<!--Q2 client-managed to be confirmed by Joe--> to access all networks that are connected to the {{site.data.keyword.tg_full_notm}}.
+      You can connect {{site.data.keyword.dl_short}}s to either a local or remote {{site.data.keyword.tg_full_notm}}, which allows the network in the client-managed environment to access all networks that are connected to the {{site.data.keyword.tg_full_notm}}.
       {: note}